-- 2.5.1 This site has the better access to sustainable transport and public car parks than any other development site in Norfolk. - 2.5.2 Policy DM28 of the adopted Development Management Policies Plan (DMPP) encourages sustainable travel, including cycle and pedestrian links, and maximising accessibility to and permeability of development sites for pedestrians. - 2.5.3 The local walking network is shown in figure 4.
+- 2.5.1 This site has better access to sustainable transport and public car parks than any other development site in Norfolk. - 2.5.2 Policy DM28 of the adopted Development Management Policies Plan (DMPP) encourages sustainable travel, including cycle and pedestrian links, and maximising accessibility to and permeability of development sites for pedestrians. - 2.5.3 The local walking network is shown in figure 4.
 It shows that the most direct route from the train station to the bus station and the St Stephens part of the city centre is via the Lady Julian Bridge, Thorn Lane and Westlegate.
 Thorn Lane is very steep and as a respite from the arduous climb the Prospect House site offers the opportunity to connect to Ber Street on an easier gradient

 - via new public spaces on the site and to 10-14 Ber Street.
 A north-south connection from the lower part of King Street and the Carrow Works site to Castle Gardens and the market place on the alignment of the wooded ridge can also be provided through the site. - 2.5.4 The local cycling network is shown in figure 5.
 The orange pedalway passes the site on Thorn Lane en route between the train station and Brazengate via Thorn Lane.
 The main challenge of this section of the pedalway is the gradient on Thorn Lane.
 National cycle route 1 passes close to the site along King Street. - 2.5.5 Bus routes and bus stops are shown in figure 6.
 The site is a short walk along Westlegate, All Saints Green and Farmers Avenue to the highest concentration of bus services in Norfolk. - 2.5.6 General traffic is shown in figure 7.
 It passes the west edge of the site along Ber Street and Golden Ball Street and the east edge of the site along Rouen Road.
 Thorn Lane is closed to traffic at its west end.
 The location of vehicular access to the site should ensure that vehicular movements do not undermine the creation of a safe and attractive environment and minimise impacts on the surrounding road network.
 The most appropriate solution is likely to focus vehicular access on the north eastern edge of the site, with access taken from Rouen Road.
-Any secondary access from Thorn Lane must allow for the extension of the wooded ridge walk across Thorn Lane and the closure of an additional area of highway at the top end of Thorn Lane and its conversion to high quality public realm. - 2.5.7 The level of parking on this site should be minimised given its highly sustainable location and car-free housing would be strongly encouraged.
-Although the maximum level of parking for any housing element (set out in Appendix

-3 of the DMPP) is 1 space per household, it would be expected that the level would be substantially lower than this.
+Any secondary access from Thorn Lane must be compatible with an enhanced pedestrian connection across Thorn Lane on the alignment of the wooded ridge. - 2.5.7 The level of parking on this site should be minimised given its highly sustainable location and car-free housing would be strongly encouraged.
+Although the maximum level of parking for any housing element (set out in Appendix 3 of the DMPP) is 1 space per household, it would be expected that the level would be substantially lower than this.
 Parking for employment uses are specified in Appendix 3.
 No parking would be allocated for retail uses.
 Provision of a car club parking space and car club vehicle will be expected for a development of over 100 units.
 If car parking is provided on the site it would be preferable for it to be contained beneath the buildings at the northern end of the site.